avine/formation-angular-base/doc/course/public/12_forms.md

 ## Forms - Modules 1/3

-Angular provides 2 different ways to handle forms
+Angular provides two different ways to handle forms

 - **Template-driven forms**
   - the form is fully defined in the component *template*